shieldproject/shield/docs/API.md

 Where:

-- **name** is the name of the agent to display in the backend, and in log messages.
+- message: name is the name of the agent to display in the backend, and in log messages.
 Usually, an FQDN or other unique host identifier is preferable here.
-- **port** is the port number that the SHIELD agent is bound to.
+- message: port is the port number that the SHIELD agent is bound to.
 The remote peer IP will be determined from the HTTP request's peer address.

 **Response**